Big business to Supreme Court: Defend LGBTQ people from bias

-NEW YORK (AP) — More than 200 corporations, including many of America’ best-known companies, have signed a friend-of-the-court brief urging the U.S. Supreme Court to rule that federal civil rights law bans job discrimination on the basis of sexual orientation and gender identity.
+NEW YORK (AP) — More than 200 corporations, including many of America’ best-known companies, are urging the U.S. Supreme Court to rule that federal civil rights law bans job discrimination on the basis of sexual orientation and gender identity.

-The brief , announced Tuesday by a coalition of five LGBTQ rights groups, is being submitted to the Supreme Court this week ahead of oral arguments before the justices on Oct.
+The corporations outlined their stance in a legal brief released Tuesday by a coalition of five LGBTQ rights groups.
+The brief is being submitted to the Supreme Court this week ahead of oral arguments before the justices on Oct.
 8 on three cases that may determine whether gays, lesbians and transgender people are protected from discrimination by existing federal civil rights laws.

 Among the 206 corporations endorsing the brief were Amazon, American Airlines, Bank of America, Ben & Jerry’s, Coca-Cola, Domino’s Pizza, Goldman Sachs, IBM, Microsoft, Morgan Stanley, Nike, Starbucks, Viacom, the Walt Disney Co. and Xerox.
 Two major league baseball teams, the San Francisco Giants and the Tampa Bay Rays, were among the group.